AndersDeath/diary2/000-current.md

 today I also was working on my things.
 I filled a report for my accountant.
 Also I was working on my new article.
 It's really long process for me because I decided ignoring Russian and write directly in English.
 It's absolutely weighted decision.
 I don't see any future in that part of the world.
 So, I also was working on Reactjs investigation.
 I tried Hugo project.
 It's another static website generator.
 I will maybe use in in the future.
 I didn't make a decision about it.
 Today I got feeling of pleasure when I was working on article.
 It's new feeling for me.
 I want to proceed working on it, because it's cool.
 I also finally sent documents to Nastya.
 CDEK still works.

 # 15 January - Monday - Yerevan - 109 day of immigration

+I improved today the readme prototype.
+It looks better, but still not suitable for production.